RacingThePlanet: RacingThe Planet: Namibia 2009

-214 competitors began the event, 167 competitors finished, and 38 countries were represented.
+A total of 214 competitors began the event, 167 competitors finished, and 38 countries were represented.

 RacingThePlanet: Australia 2010

 This was the third year for the roving race to take place in Western Australia, in the Kimberley region between Kununurra, the Gibb River Road, Emma Gorge and El Questro Wilderness Park.
 Permission was sought to enter and race across aboriginal lands, as well as through El Questro's wilderness reserves.
 The logistical challenges of the race were many, including having to helicopter in all equipment and water for one campsite that was otherwise completely inaccessible.
 Late flooding had meant that certain parts of the course had to be changed and the Gibb River Road was unpassable for certain stretches, again adding to the logistical challenges.

 The week before the race the Icelandic volcano eruptions ruined the travel plans of many European competitors, with a number unable to fly to Australia.
 The climate was much more humid than many competitors were used to, so a number of very experienced endurance athletes struggled with the conditions on Stage 1.
 Once again Salvador Calvo Redondo won every stage of the race.

 The number of hospital admissions of dehydrated participants lead to Western Australia Police to contact RacingThePlanet.
 Until the hospitalisations neither WA Health nor the WA Police had known about the event.